na-na-hi/renget/archive/tmd2many_abilities.md

     Abilities listed in **Bold** have been changed significantly in some way.
 Name | Description
 ------ | ------
-**Adaptability** | The User's STAB with 4, 5, 6, and 7 AP Moves is always 3, and 8 AP Moves have their STAB increased to 5.
+**Adaptability** | The User's STAB is increased by 1, and their Not Very Effective damage penalty with STAB Moves is decreased by 1.
-Aerilate | The User's Normal-Type Moves become Flying-Type and have their damage increased by 2.
+Aerilate | The User's Normal-Type Moves become Flying-Type and have their damage increased by 3.
 Aftermath | The User deals 5 True Damage to the Opponent if KO'd by a Physical Move.
 Air Lock | The User nullifies the effect of Weather.
 **Analytic** | If the User did not use a Move last round, their next Attacking Move's damage is increased by 2.
 Stacks up to 6 extra damage.